I know it's necessary to set up the plot, but still, why didn't Haruhi's scholarship include a free uniform?

 Kyouya knows right away because, well, he's Kyouya, he knows everything (I believe he says he did a background check on her).
-With the others, it's not made exactly clear what makes them realize, but it seems like they all briefly notice a girly demenaor in her; Mori lifts her up and gets a good look at her face that way (or, as someone else guessed, he noticed her hint of breasts when he lifted her).
+With the others, it's not made exactly clear what makes them realize, but it seems like they all briefly notice a girly demeanor in her; Mori lifts her up and gets a good look at her face that way (or, as someone else guessed, he noticed her hint of breasts when he lifted her).
 Honey may also have got a good look at her face when she bends down to look at his plushie, along with her brief blushy reaction.
-The twins possibly figured a guy wouldn't be so embarrassed in a dressing room that he'd violently throw them out like that, or, similarily to Mori, they got a brief glance of her exposed body before she threw them out.
+The twins possibly figured a guy wouldn't be so embarrassed in a dressing room that he'd violently throw them out like that, or, similarly to Mori, they got a brief glance of her exposed body before she threw them out.
 Tamaki being the last to realize, and only when he gets a literal proof by reading her ID card (or walks in on her changing in the anime) is simply explained by him being a Genius Ditz.

 Tamaki's half-french right?
 So...

 Not that it's a big deal, but you'd have to wonder why Tamaki never took advantage of the fact that he's half-french to slip some foreign words into his vocabulary once in while.
 With french being called the "most romantic language", it'd probably have made him even more popular with his customers.

 A Japanese teenager who hasn't taken a European language class probably wouldn't understand any French because Japanese and French are from completely different language families.

 It's the sound of the language itself that is considered romantic, actually understanding the words is usually not required for the effect.
 Then again, when I think about it, French might not be considered "the romantic language" in Japan as it is in the western world.
 I don't believe it's because the author didn't know how to look up French words, since she did later for Tamaki's mother.